-Child-Star Highlights: After appearing on Disney’s Austin & Ally, Carson starred in the DCOM Descendants, based on the popular book series.
-It’s essentially this generation’s High School Musical, and she’ll star in the third installment, out this summer.
+Child-Star Highlights: After appearing on Disney’s Austin & Ally, Carson starred in the DCOM Descendants series, based on the popular book series.
+It’s essentially this generation’s High School Musical.

 Chart Stats: Carson’s highest place on the charts came from the Descendants soundtrack’s “Rotten to the Core.”

 Notable Deals: Earlier this year, she started a campaign with UNICEF for International Women’s Day.